-TARGETED WEAKNESS TR рі nly for reviou ction IS Only for active & new actions TARGETED WEARNESS IK 18 19 20 21 22 23 Need to review and update the research career path competencies and skills taking into consideration the European research profiles descriptors.
-Need of a more detailed system Q4 Q3 to balance the teaching load taking into consideration research achievements, research objectives and prospects. , ,
+TARGETED WEAKNESS TR pr nly for evio us Only for active & new actions 18 19 20 21 22 23 Need to review and update the research career path competencies and skills taking into consideration the European research profiles descriptors.
+Need of a more detailed system to balance the teaching load taking into Q4 Q3 consideration research achievements, research objectives and prospects.

 Responsible(s) Participant(s) .
-Office of the Deputy General Manager (Research and Innovation) .
-Office of the Vice President for Strategic Planning .
-Office of the Deputy General Manager (Finances and and Research Resources) .
-Human Resources and People Development .
-Research and Innovation Area Office .
-UOC HRS4R Implementation and Monitoring Committee .
-UOC HRS4R Advisory and Working Group
+Office of the Vice President for Strategic Planning and Research .Personnel Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager for Finances and Resources R&I department UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group

-Indicator(s) Implementation Indicator(s) Achievement .
-Inclusion in the Strategic Plan .
-Research Career Path review approved by governing .
-Working group meetings bodies .
-Drafts .
-Publication
+Indicator(s) Implementation Indicator(s) Achievement Inclusion in the Strategic PlanWorking group meetingsDrafts Research Career Path review approved by governing bodies Publication

 - .
 Together with FECYT-EURAXESS, the UOC forms part of the Odisea project for the development of research careers.
 In December 2020, a pilot will be launched within the framework of the project.
 The experiences and conclusions gained through the pilot will help the UOC to establish best practices to suitably define UOC research career competencies and skills. - As part of the ongoing improvement process, and to continue aligning our practices with the Charter and Code for Researchers, in 2021 we are planning to update the competencies and skills for research careers.
-To do so, we will refine and expand the UOC research profile descriptors to better align them with the European profiles and meet the development needs of all the University's research staff, improve performance and quality, and promote a culture of continuous improvement.
+To do so, we will refine and expand the UOC research profile descriptors to better align them with the

+European profiles and meet the development needs of all the University's research staff, improve performance and quality, and promote a culture of continuous improvement.